boraseo560/Interactive-Data-Vis-Sp2021/tutorial2_quantities_and_amounts/NOTES.md

 - How to move the x-axis (in the vertical chart) to the bottom of the bars?
 - How to show y-axis labels (in the horizontal chart) on the right side of each bar?
 - What is the difference between d => d.~ and function (d) return ~~~?
 Which one is more efficient?
-- How to apply color gradient across the bars?
+- How to use interpolate?
 - How to set the relationship between divs in HTML and svgs in JS in single CSS file?